Alert

 successonly after a user action completes. - Prefer

-warningwhen the user can still proceed. - Use
+warningwhen the user can still proceed but should be aware. - Use